ParentSquare/policies/privacy-policy.md

 ##### Deactivating Your Account

 If your child graduates from the School or leaves the School and you are no longer associated with the School, the School will deactivate your account.
 When an account is deactivated, it will be archived but no user will be able to see it.
-If the School chooses to maintain an alumni database, ParentSquare may retain that student's name, parents’ / guardians’ name, email, cell phone and address information as an archived account.
+If the School chooses to maintain an alumni database, ParentSquare may retain that student's name, student's grade level, parents’ / guardians’ name, email, cell phone and address information as an archived account.

 ##### Deleting Your Account